 Easier said than done, right?
 Certainly, there are some cases where it is almost impossible to identify or locate the owner of a foreclosed property.
-Even though Georgia law requires banks to file a foreclosure deed within 90 days of the foreclosure, since the law does not contain any penalties for often noncompliance, it is ignored.
+Even though Georgia law requires banks to file a foreclosure deed within 90 days of the foreclosure, since the law does not contain any penalties for noncompliance, it is often ignored.
 However, frequently the ownership information can be obtained through the county land records.
 Most banks have an REO (real estate owned) department in charge of its foreclosed properties.
 The REO departments or the banks will contract with property preservation companies, who specialize in securing and maintaining foreclosed properties.
-It may take some perseverance, but tracking down someone in the REO department for bank-owned properties can often yield results.
+It may take some perseverance, but tracking down someone in the REO department for bank-owned properties can often vield results.

 Contacting the bank can also be a good option even when it has not foreclosed on a particular property yet.
 In cases where the owner has abandoned the property, but the bank has yet to foreclose, and the property is in a condition that poses a serious health or safety concern for the community, a notice to the bank on record as having an interest in the property often can be effective, particularly when sent by the association's attorneys.
-They say a picture is worth a thousand words-sending pictures of abandoned and unmaintained property can nudge the bank into action.
+They say a picture is worth a thousand wordssending pictures of abandoned and unmaintained property can nudge the bank into action.
 In most cases, the bank doesn't want to lose any more value of a property headed for foreclosure, nor does it want any liability for a potentially dangerous condition.

 Another option once a property has foreclosed is to consistently check the internet to see if the property is listed for sale.
 For example, Fannie Mae has a website for its REO properties, www.homepath.com.
 This website is a very useful resource.
 A lot of times, if the foreclosed property ends up being owned by Fannie Mae, the agent selling the home is identified on Homepath and can be contacted concerning ongoing maintenance violations.
-It may take some perseverance, but tracking down someone in the REO department for bank-owned properties can often yield results.